 Prehistoric artifacts in many areas of the County date back thousands of years, with archaeological finds suggesting that Sandia Man lived and hunted in the area thousands of years ago.

+The area consisting of modern-day Sandoval County was included in one of two partidos, or districts, created in the New Mexico territory.
+It became part of Santa Ana County, one of seven political subdivisions created in 1852.
 Sandoval County was first established as a separate entity on March 10, 1903, nine years before New Mexico’s statehood.
 The area that forms Los Alamos County was separated from Sandoval County in 1949.